MAnalytics/opitools/README.md

 ```

-To install the development version of the package, type
+To install the development version of the package, type:
 `remotes::install_github("MAnalytics/opitools")`.
 Please, report any
 installation problems in the issues.

 ### Example usage

 Below is an example usage of the main `opitools` function, `opi_impact`.
-Given an `OTD` consisting of public tweets concerning the police/policing during the COVID-19 pandemic, across a geographical area, the following is an example of how `opitools` can be used to estimate the opinion score and also answer the afore-stated research question.
-In this example, I will use a fake OTD, namely `policing_otd`, available in the `data/` directory.
+Given an `OTD` consisting of public tweets concerning neighbourhood policing during the COVID-19 pandemic, for a geographical area, the followings demonstrate how `opitools` can be used to estimate the opinion score and also answer the afore-stated research question.
+In this example, I will use a fake OTD, namely `policing_otd`, accessible by typing `policing_otd` following the package installation.

 ### Importing the dataset

-As soon as the package is installed, the data will automatically be available, and can be assessed by typing:

 ```r